Here Comes the Groom (1951 film): Reception

-Bing Crosby arranged for the world premiere of the film to be held in Elko, Nevada on July 30, 1951 and the charitable events associated with it raised $10,000 for the Hospital Building Fund.
+Bing Crosby arranged for the world premiere of the film to be held in Elko, Nevada, on July 30, 1951, and the charitable events associated with it raised $10,000 for the Hospital Building Fund.
 The New York premiere took place at the Astor Theater on September 20, 1951.

 Bosley Crowther of The New York Times commented:

-Variety reviewed the film at a tradeshow and said:
+Variety reviewed the film at a trade show and said:

 Awards and nominations

 The film is recognized by American Film Institute in these lists: